Legal Externship in Washington, D.C.

 In the program, students attend a weekly seminar on federal regulatory and legislative practice, and work approximately 32 hours per week at an approved externship.
 Students are encouraged to identify externships related to their prior studies at the law school and their future career goals.

 The program is facilitated on-site by Stanley Brand

 , a Distinguished Fellow in Law and Government at the Law School and a prominent Washington attorney.
 Mr. Brand previously served as general counsel to the United States House of Representatives, and was the chief legal officer responsible for representing the House, its members, officers and employees in connection with legal procedures and challenges to the conduct of their official activities.
-After leaving the House, Mr. Brand has had a succession of high profile, political and public corruption cases and clients, including former White House Aide George Stephanopoulos in the Whitewater investigation and former Senator Larry Craig.
+After leaving the House, Mr. Brand has had a succession of high profile, political and public corruption cases and clients, including former White House Aide George Stephanopoulos in the Whitewater investigation.
 The weekly seminar course meets in Mr. Brand’s office building in downtown Washington, D.C.

 Potential externships placements include:

 - American Bar Association, Government Affairs Office

 - American Health Lawyers Association

 - Department of the Interior, Office of Civil Rights